BrianPugh/belay/examples/12_time_sync/README.rst

 Example 12: Time Synchronization
 =================================

-This example demonstrates Belay's time synchronization feature, which allows accurate timestamp conversion between the host computer and the MicroPython/CircuitPython device.
+This example demonstrates Belay's time synchronization feature.
+Also demonstrates using ``return_time=True`` with tasks.

 Do You Actually Need Time Synchronization?
 -------------------------------------------